kathan07/BrokenBridge/Readme.md

-Sure, here's a detailed README file for your project:

 # Broken Bridge

 Broken Bridge is a decentralized application (DApp) that facilitates the transfer of CCIP-BnM tokens from the Sepolia Ethereum testnet to the BNB Smart Chain testnet.
 The project aims to create a decentralized bridge between these two blockchain networks, leveraging the Cross-Chain Interoperability Protocol (CCIP) offered by Chainlink.